UnionVMS/UVMS-Frontend/README.md

 ### Serve the application

 A backend environment needs to be present to be able to run the frontend code locally.
 Please follow the documentation on Focus fish on [how to setup a Docker environment](https://focusfish.atlassian.net/wiki/display/UVMS/Docker+Installation).
 Please specify the Wildfly port within the Gruntfile.js at connect:proxies, if you follow above guide the port should be set to '28080'.

+create a proxies.yaml file if using a docker-machine setup

+first make a call to grunt copy:serve to get the angular locale files into the assets

 Run below command to serve the application on a web server `http://localhost:9001`